RaCalNet: Radar Calibration Network for Sparse-Supervised Metric Depth Estimation: Conclusions

 Fig.~\ref{fig:3drecon} shows qualitative comparisons of the reconstructed 3D scenes.
 Depth predictions from our method lead to noticeably more complete and geometrically accurate reconstructions, particularly in ground regions and structurally complex areas.
 These improvements underscore the broader utility of our framework, extending its value beyond standalone depth estimation to general 3D perception tasks.

-\section{CONCLUSIONS}
+\section{Conclusions}

-We propose RaCalNet, a novel framework for dense metric depth estimation using radar and monocular images, which eliminates the need for dense LiDAR supervision.
-Instead, it leverages sparse LiDAR to supervise the refinement of raw radar points, generating accurate, pixel-wise depth anchors.
+We propose RaCalNet, a novel framework for dense depth estimation using radar and monocular images, which eliminates the need for dense LiDAR supervision.
+By leveraging sparse LiDAR to supervise the refinement of raw radar points, generating accurate, pixel-wise depth anchors.
 These anchors are then used to calibrate scale and optimize monocular depth predictions, addressing key challenges such as radar unreliability and the distortion introduced by dense LiDAR interpolation.
+Extensive experiments on public benchmarks and real-world scenarios demonstrate that RaCalNet achieves superior depth accuracy while using less than 1\% of the supervision density required by dense LiDAR-based methods.
+The resulting depth maps not only preserve fine-grained structural details but also enhance downstream tasks such as 3D reconstruction.

-Extensive experiments on public benchmarks and real-world scenarios demonstrate that RaCalNet significantly outperforms prior radar-guided methods, despite relying on only $\sim$1\% of the supervision density used in dense LiDAR-based approaches.
-The resulting depth maps preserve structural details and support downstream tasks such as 3D reconstruction.
-Our work introduces a new paradigm for radar-guided monocular depth estimation, providing a promising foundation for future research.
-In the future, we plan to explore temporal modeling across sequential frames to further improve robustness and accuracy.
+While RaCalNet is currently not directly applicable to 3D radar datasets such as nuScenes~\cite{nuscenes} due to the lack of elevation information and the resulting planar point clouds, this limitation can be addressed through elevation inference and multi-view consistency.
+In future work, we also plan to incorporate temporal modeling to further enhance robustness across sequential frames.